DarrenCoppinger/milestone-project-2/README.md

 Firstly the map is not the google maps default but a styled version.
 This version aims to provide a retro feel and blend in with the websites old-school aesthetic.

-The map controls have been customised to so that the map style control buttons are located at the bottomo of the map in the center of the interface.
+The map controls have been customised to so that the map style control buttons are located at the bottom of the map in the center of the interface.
 The zoom and street view controls have also been moved to the center of the right hand side of the interface.
 The full screen control feature has also been moved to the center of the right hand side of the interface.

-A search box (or Place Autocomplete card) with autocomplete functionality has been included in the map, this is achieve using a google "Place Autocomplete widget".
-Radio buttons in the search box allow the user tp filter the types of predictions that the autocomplete returns.
+A search box (or Place Autocomplete Card) with autocomplete functionality has been included in the map, this is achieve using a google "Place Autocomplete widget".
+Radio buttons in the search box allow the user to filter the types of predictions that the autocomplete returns.
 These filters are by establishments, address and geocodes.

-The searches in this box have been limited to the Ireland of Ireland as much as is possible this is achieved using the strictBounds function and defining the coordinates around Ireland.
+The searches in this box have also been limited to the Republic of Ireland and Northern Ireland, this is achieved using the strictBounds function and defining the coordinates around the island of Ireland.

 Google marker clustering has also been applied to the map to allow markers placed close together to be combined when the maps is zoomed out.